Mrcolgate2024/Stashly_BE/readme.md

 graph_builder.add_node("rag_search", rag_search)
 graph_builder.add_node("answer", answer)
 ```
-The graph-based implementation separates operations into distinct nodes for better control flow.
+The graph-based implementation separates the previous chain operations into distinct nodes for better control flow.
+Possible to add more nodes to the graph and conditionally execute nodes based on the state.

 ### ReAct Agent (`react_agent.py`)
 ```python